loading…

 API key override (or set MOCHIFY_API_KEY env var) |

-# Convert a JPEG to AVIF
+# Convert to AVIF

 mochify photo.jpg -t avif